Encyclopedia

 Noasaurus

-“`html Noasaurus: The Small Theropod with a Killer Claw Noasaurus Noasaurus (no-ah-SAWR-us; “Northwestern Argentina lizard”) is a genus of small, carnivorous theropod dinosaur that lived during the Late Cretaceous period, approximately 70 million years ago.
+Noasaurus: The Small Theropod with a Killer Claw Noasaurus Noasaurus (no-ah-SAWR-us; “Northwestern Argentina lizard”) is a genus of small, carnivorous theropod dinosaur that lived during the Late Cretaceous period, approximately 70 million years ago.
 Its fossils were discovered in the Lecho Formation of Salta Province in Northwestern Argentina.
-Noasaurus was first named and described
+Noasaurus was first named and described by

 Noasaurus Read Post »